svmk-data-science/tess-ensemble-classification/README.md

 ---

 ## 🚀 Overview
+Exoplanet detection pipelines often produce high false-positive rates due to noisy and imbalanced observational data.

 This project develops an ensemble machine learning framework to classify exoplanet candidates using data from the NASA Exoplanet Archive.

-The goal is to improve prediction reliability and reduce false positives in noisy, imbalanced astronomical datasets.
+The goal is to improve prediction reliability and reduce false positives in these challenging conditions.

 ---